Extreme Rules (2016): Aftermath

 Having returned from injury, Seth Rollins set his sights on regaining the WWE World Heavyweight Championship.
 After a small confrontation with Roman Reigns on Raw, Shane McMahon scheduled a title match between Reigns and Rollins for Money in the Bank.

 A night after failing to win the WWE World Heavyweight Championship, AJ Styles on Raw split from Luke Gallows and Karl Anderson, which they did not take with appreciation, and later failed to qualify in the Money in the Bank ladder match by losing to Kevin Owens.
 A week later, on the May 30 episode of Raw, Styles welcomed back the returning John Cena when Gallows and Anderson appeared to challenge the two to a fight.
 Styles surprised Cena by joining Gallows and Anderson in their attack, turning Styles heel.
+This led to a match between Styles and Cena at Money in the Bank, with Gallows and Anderson banned from ringside.

 The 2016 Extreme Rules was the last Extreme Rules held before the reintroduction of the brand extension in July, where WWE again split their roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
 The 2017 event was in turn held exclusively for the Raw brand.